Scripture for Today: Proverbs 3:7 “Do not be wise in your own eyes. Fear the Lord and shun evil.”

 I can still remember when both of our daughters had their wisdom teeth taken out during their high school years.
-Their cheeks looked very much like those on this squirrel!
+Their cheeks looked very much like those on this chipmunk!
 To add insult to injury, they both received academic honors in a public ceremony while looking like this!

 I am not so sure why those late-arriving third molars are labeled as wisdom teeth.
 They wreaked havoc in my mouth, threatening to destroy years of teeth-straightening braces.
 Wisdom teeth have the knack of coming in sideways, pushing and crowding neighboring teeth, and doing it all partially or completely hidden.
 That does not sound so wise to me!